arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Could you write a Thread-Safe Singleton class?
 * Could you implement Objects in terms of Higher Order Functions, and vice-versa?
 * The ability to change implementation without affecting clients is called Data Abstraction.
 Produce and example violating this property, then fix it.
-* Write a snippet of code violating the DRY principle.
+* Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
 Then, fix it.
 * How would you deal with Dependency Hell?
 * Why is goto evil?
 * The robustness principle is a general design guideline for software that recommends "*Be conservative in what you send, be liberal in what you accept*".
 It is often reworded as "*Be a tolerant reader and a careful writer*".
 Would you like to discuss the rationale of this principle?